nw1n/local-boardgame-db/README.md

 npm run prisma-migrate
 ```

-Step 3: Start scraping Data (this can take hours, depending on the location you are scraping)
+Step 3: Start scraping Data (this can take hours, depending on the location you are scraping).
+On first time use this command needs to be successfully executed twice, after that a single execution of the command is enough to scrape the data again.

 ```bash
 npm run scrape-full